Let’s delve into the sometimes confusing subject of what grind size is and why it is important with 'Grinding It Out: Our Coffee Grind Guide'.

 Here the grind size affects flavour more radically than other brew methods.
 If your coffee tastes flat and a bit uninteresting, try going a touch coarser with your grind.

 I often think of this method as hybrid between a French Press and filter.
 Here is the largest jump between our brew methods and the grind gets much finer.

 The old Italian favourite, and temptation here is to go as fine as you can.
 Do it.
 Go as fine as you can, going fine is normally a challenge on your home grinder.
 Try and taste.
 You may have hit gold first time, but if it is too bitter, on your next grind, try taking it down a few notches.
 You should find yourself hitting the jackpot.

-We've chosen three different grind options for you, so you can either order whole beans (and grind yourself), or order fine, medium, or coarse, and we'll grind it for you.
-Using the chart above, you should be able to get a good idea of which would be best for you, depending on how you take your coffee.
-Whichever way you prefer, we're here to help!
+Using the free chart above, you should be able to get a good idea of which would be best for you, depending on how you make your coffee.
+Let us know if you need more help using the chat option on our website!